Our History, Our Future, Our Brand

 We believe we’re onto something that’s worth all we can give it.

 Here the life we dream of is ours to create.

 My husband and I moved to Frederick in 2005 and have found it is a wonderful place to raise a family.
 We have two small boys and love the parks and other amenities Frederick has to offer.
 Seeing familiar faces at local businesses is another thing that makes Frederick so great.
 We are often greeted by name, and always with a smile.
 Although Frederick has grown quickly over the last decade, it has retained the home-town feel we’ve come to love so much.

 Families call Frederick, CO home

-Frederick has an active Neighborhood Watch program that the Frederick Police Department works hard to support as a way of fostering two-way communication with each neighborhood.
-Frederick is also served by the Frederick-Firestone Fire Protection District which recently received a Class 2 rating from the Insurance Service Office (ISO) putting them in the top 1.5% of fire department ISO ratings in Colorado and the United States.
+Frederick has an active Neighborhood Watch program that the Frederick Police Department works hard to support to foster two-way communication with each neighborhood.
+Frederick is also served by the Frederick-Firestone Fire Protection District, which recently received a Class 2 rating from the Insurance Service Office (ISO), putting them in the top 1.5% of fire department ISO ratings in Colorado and the United States.

 Frederick is part of the St. Vrain Valley School District, the 8th largest in the state.
 Superintendent Don Haddad was named the 2013 National Superintendent of the Year and the district is regularly honored with statewide awards for excellence.
-The St. Vrain Valley School District works tirelessly to provide our children with an education full of diverse opportunity while staying on the cutting edge of technology and educational trends.
-There are twelve schools in the Carbon Valley area of which seven are in Frederick including Frederick High School.
+The St. Vrain Valley School District works tirelessly to provide students with an education full of diverse opportunities while staying on the cutting edge of technology and educational trends.
+There are twelve schools in the Carbon Valley area, of which six are in Frederick, including Frederick High School.